The following post is from Joshua of Becoming Minimalist: Organization’s Three Most Important Questions

 Question #1: Is this necessary for me to keep?

 The first question is the most important and the most often overlooked.
 It is the question that we never stopped to ask years ago… and as a result, organization always alluded us.
-“More is better” is a lie that we had bought into our entire lives.
+“More is better” is a lie we had bought into our lives.
 And thus, drawers, closets, and rooms became full and cluttered.

 The reality of life is that we need far fewer things to thrive than we think.
 We have no realization about the mental energy that is being wasted by cleaning, sorting, and maintaining all the “stuff” in our lives.
 And the sooner we remove it, the sooner we find clarity of thought and organization.